igrowbeards/homebrew/Readme.md

 While still maintaining:
   * the ability of the GM to tailor difficulty and play style for the group
   * just enough rules to inspire and guide players and dms

+For the current rules see the `RPG.md` file in this repo.